problame/documentation/configuration.rst

 Let's Encrypt Integration
 -------------------------

-You could use Let's Encrypt to handle the SSL certificate automatically and benefits of HTTP/2.0.
+You could use Let's Encrypt to handle the SSL certificate automatically and activate HTTP/2.0.

 .. code:: bash

     export CERT_DOMAIN=my.domain.tld
     miniflux

-- Your server must be reachable on Internet on port 443
+- Your server must be reachable publicly on port 443
 - In this mode, :code:`LISTEN_ADDR` is automatically set to :code:`:https`
 - A cache directory is required, by default :code:`/tmp/cert_cache` is used, it could be overrided by using the variable :code:`CERT_CACHE`
+- In this mode, the Miniflux process must run with a privileged user like root because the listen port is lower than 1024, if you are not comfortable with that, do not use this feature, instead use a reverse proxy like Nginx.

 Manual HTTPS Configuration
 --------------------------